auerbenji/auerbenji.github.io/docs/projects/shipping-cost-optimization.md

 - one bottle of oil is sufficient to produce 22.5 liters of oat drink
 - one bottle of cleaning detergent is sufficient to produce 40.5 liters of oat drink.

-We notice that not only the consumable goods' weight must be taken into account but the gross weight including paper pouch and bottle weight.
+Notice not only the consumable goods' weight must be taken into account but the gross weight including paper pouch and bottle weight.
 While the weight difference might be neglectable for paper pouch and detergent plastic bottle, the oil is shipped in a glas bottle making up around half of the gross oil's  weight.
 Furthermore, only complete quantities may be shipped.
 This causes ceiling for each subscription size and consumable.
 This effects mostly small subscription sizes.